ignite/cli/docs/guide/token_factory.md

 ### Update Denom

-To test the update denom functionality, change the max supply to 2,000,000,000 and the description and URL fields as well as locking down the max supply by running:
+To test the update denom functionality:

+- Change the max supply to 2,000,000,000
+- Change the description and URL fields
+- Lock down the max supply

 ```bash
 tokenfactoryd tx tokenfactory update-denom ustarport "Starport" "newurl" 2000000000 false --from alice
 ```

-Run the query for denoms again to see the changes taking effect
+Run the query for denoms again to see the changes taking effect:

 ```bash
 tokenfactoryd query tokenfactory list-denom